 In 2000, when the Children’s Oncology Group (COG) was first formed, Dr. Frantz led the hospital to becoming a full member.
 He became the hospital’s division chief in 2003 and its COG principal investigator in 2009.
 Dr. Frantz has been a member since 1995 of the Pediatric Editorial Board’s PDQ (Physician Data Query) National Cancer Information Systems sponsored by the National Cancer Institute.
 He’s also a member of the COG voting body and on a number of COG committees and study committees.

 Learn More About Dr. Frantz »

-Dr. Miller serves as Nemours/Alfred I. duPont Hospital for Children’s “Cancer Control Champion” for the Children’s Oncology Group (COG).
+Dr. Miller serves as Nemours Children’s Hospital, Delaware’s “Cancer Control Champion” for the Children’s Oncology Group (COG).
 She’s also the director of the Sickle Cell Program at the hospital and has been awarded the Delaware End-of-Life Coalition Physician Excellence Award.